-In the event of a deficiency or malfunctioning of the human compounds anandamide or 2-AG, plant-based cannabinoids can effectively “take their place” and stimulate the cannabinoid receptors on their own, thereby allowing cells to carry out their specific functions and return the body back to a relative state of health and homeostasis.
+In the event of a deficiency or malfunctioning of the human compounds anandamide or 2-AG, plant-based cannabinoids may be able to effectively “take their place” and stimulate the cannabinoid receptors on their own, thereby allowing cells to carry out their specific functions and return the body back to a relative state of homeostasis.

 In terms of the action of CBD specifically, it appears to differ from the other key cannabis compound (THC) in one crucial way; it doesn’t bind directly to the receptors in our cells.

-And lastly, the antioxidative properties of cannabinoids can provide a crucial level of protection against disease for our cells, tissues, and organ systems.
-The ‘oxidation’ of certain compounds in our bodies result in what’s known as “free radical” compounds.
-These compounds can do irreversible and potentially catastrophic damage to cells, unless a sufficient number of “antioxidants” are available to dispose of them – a task that cannabinoids are able to carry out very effectively.
-(In fact, the U.S. government holds a patent on cannabinoids for their anti-oxidative properties).
+And lastly, the ‘oxidation’ of certain compounds in our bodies result in what’s known as “free radical” compounds.
+These compounds can do irreversible and potentially catastrophic damage to cells, unless a sufficient number of “antioxidants” are available to dispose of them.

 In this way, compounds like CBD are believed to provide a natural and highly effective form of protection against free radicals that, according to Dr. Sulak, can cause aging and an inability for the body to heal itself.